danielwegener/logback-kafka-appender/README.md

 Example: `<appender-ref ref="STDOUT">` while `STDOUT` is an defined appender.

 Note that the `AsynchronousDeliveryStrategy` will reuse the kafka producers io thread to write the message to the fallback appenders.
-Thus all fallback appenders should be reasonable fast so they does not slow down or break the kafka producer.
+Thus all fallback appenders should be reasonable fast so they do not slow down or break the kafka producer.

 ### Producer tuning